maddymakesgames/Yui/README.md

 Step 1:
 --------
-Download this directory to a server by using git clone git@github.com:blogboywill/Yui.git.
+Download this directory to a server by using `git clone git@github.com:blogboywill/Yui.git`.

 Step 2:
 -------